Nashville Criminal Defense Lawyer

 In addition to serving as a prosecutor, Matt has worked in the areas of personal injury, trucking accidents, products liability, medical malpractice, defective medical devices and insurance bad faith claims.

 Matt is admitted to practice law in Tennessee, Alabama, and Louisiana.
-He is a member of the Tennessee Association of Criminal Defense Lawyers and the Nashville Bar Association.
+He is a member of the Tennessee Association of Criminal Defense Lawyers, the Alabama State Bar Association, Louisiana State Bar Association and the Nashville Bar Association, where he is a member of the Criminal Law Committee.